sundeepblue/movie_rating_prediction/README.md

 It will also download all available posters for all movies.

-A total of 4907 posters can be downloaded (998MB)
+A total of 4907 posters can be downloaded (998MB).
+Note that I am not sure if I can upload all those posters into github, so I only uploaded a few.
+You can see from my code how to use scrapy to grab them all.

 $ scrapy crawl imdb -o imdb_output.json